Introduction

 - Lightweight and easy to use

-- Only meant to be used for a limited time; suitable for short tasks
+- Designed for limited use; ideal for short tasks

 Reusable Respirators: